clearlinux/clear-linux-documentation/source/clear-linux/guides/network/custom-clear-container.rst

       doesn't run inside a container.

 #.
 To remove a bundle from an existing |CL|-based container, use the
-   "`swupd bundle-remove`" command.
+   `swupd bundle-remove` command.
 Here’s an example Dockerfile:

    .. code-block:: console